Perfect Competition Definition

 There are no real-world examples for perfectly competitive markets but the nearest approximations may include agricultural markets.
 Like a large number of farmers producing similar crops say wheat or mango.

 Another example may include street food vendors.
-Various vendors (sellers) exists who are selling almost identical (homogeneous in nature) products e.g. burgers.
+Various vendors (sellers) exist who are selling almost identical (homogeneous in nature) products e.g. burgers.
 The consumer has full information about the product (burger here) and its prices, let’s say a burger costs around $5.
 A vendor cannot sell his burgers at higher prices (i.e. has negligible pricing power).
 Customers are free to purchase their burgers from any vendor of their choice.
 Also, barriers to enter and exit for vendors in the market are virtually negligible, hence competition is very high.

 Characteristics of Perfect Competition